Girdle book: Construction

 Girdle books were a variant on other forms of medieval book-binding in which the leather or cloth continued loose beyond the edges of the hard cover.
 Especially for small personal books like the Book of Hours, the leather often extended sideways, which gave extra protection for the book when not in use.
 The loose edges could be wrapped round, and often buckles or laces enabled the book to be securely closed.
 In addition, when reading, the book could be held from outside the cover, so that the clean inside surface of the leather, rather than the thumbs of the reader, touched the pages.
 This stopped the pages acquiring the dirty patches in the lower margins that many medieval books have.
 These too are often shown in art, although it is noticeable that readers are often not making full use of the protective way of holding the book.

-The knot used for the handle was a Turk's head knot, so named for similar appearance to the turbans worn by medieval Muslims of the Turkish Empire.
+The knot used for the handle was a Turk's head knot, so named for similar appearance to the turbans worn by medieval Muslims of the Ottoman Empire.
 Sometimes the girdle book had a hook that fastened to the belt; "a hinge connected the hook to the flap of the binding, allowing maximal movement of the book while it was still attached."

 Many girdle books were unadorned; however, there are also many that have brass corner pieces, carvings, awl punctures, artisan clasps, and possibly a family crest or other mark on the front.
 Given the security afforded by carrying the book around, it was less risky to add decoration and gilding to a book less easily stolen than a shelved manuscript.
 Additionally, ornate metal clasps and hinges were more durable than woven leather or cloth bindings that wore out more quickly from heavy use.